 Our reliance on plastic is coming home to roost.
 We’re polluting the planet one water bottle at a time, and simply swimming past the evidence floating in our seas.
-But, as Miles Masterson discovers, plastic marine pollution can no longer be ignored.
+But, as Miles Masterson discovers, carrying on like this will lead to disaster.

 On the Surfers Against Sewage (SAS) website, there is a video clip of British pro surfer Sam Lamiroy standing on a beach in South West Cornwall.
 He’s talking about the dire state of marine litter.
 “This has to stop,” he says with disgust, as the camera pans to a small pile of rubbish underneath a surfboard in the sand.
 Some of it is unrecognisable and there are a few tin cans, but the vast majority is obviously plastic bottles.
 “It’s time to call the government to action,” says a determined Lamiroy, as he writes his signature in support of the SAS marine litter campaign.